Kim Lindsay, Math

-It is truly an honor to be asked to be a part of the Terra Verde team.
-Although I have been teaching for 23 years, I took a somewhat unconventional route getting into education.
+In 2016 I was invited to join the Terra Verde team, and I was thrilled to be a part of the development of the middle school program.
+Although I have been teaching since 1993, I took an unconventional route getting into education.
 I graduated from the University of Texas at Austin with a Bachelor of Business Administration degree.
-My first job after graduating was working for a non-profit education organization, and I felt drawn to teaching.
-I took the classes needed to be certified, and soon found myself staring into the eyes of a classroom full of fifth graders at an inner-city elementary school in Dallas.
-That first year teaching truly was trial by fire.
-Although it was difficult, I learned so much.
+My first job after graduating was working for a non-profit education organization.
+While there, I felt drawn to teaching.
+To solve the problem of a persistent teacher shortage, Dallas Public Schools was hiring college graduates to be a part of their emergency-certification program.
+I applied, was interviewed, background-checked, and hired.
+After a summer of very intense training, I soon found myself staring into the eyes of a classroom full of fifth graders at an inner-city elementary school in Dallas.
+That first year of teaching truly was trial by fire, as I taught during the day and took classes at night.
+Although it was very difficult, I learned so much teaching this tough, wary group of wonderful students.
 I stayed for four years, looping up to sixth grade the last year I was there.

 While in Dallas, I met my husband Chad, a diehard Sooner living in Texas.
 We married in 1996 and decided to move to Norman in 1997.
 I was offered a job at Kennedy Elementary, where I taught second through fourth grades.
 In 2003 my principal approached me about the prospect of interviewing for the math resource teacher position at Kennedy, a newly-created position.
 I love teaching math, so I jumped on the chance.
 While a math resource teacher, I was able to see the development of and connection among math skills from kindergarten through fifth grade.
 In 2013 my principal asked me to teach a section of sixth grade math to advanced fifth graders.
 I did, and it reignited a desire to teach a class of my own.
 I decided I wanted to teach math beyond the elementary level.
 In the fall 2014 I began my journey at Longfellow Middle School, teaching seventh grade math, pre-algebra, and algebra.

-Although math has been my focus, I am thrilled to be able to teach science as well.
-The link between math and science is strong.
-I love guiding students in how math and the sciences relate to the world around us.
-I strive to make my classroom one in which students can explore concepts through hands-on activities, explorations, and projects.
+I strive to make my classroom one in which students can explore mathematical concepts by connecting to concepts they already know, explaining their thinking to others, and looking for patterns.
 By giving students the freedom to explore, mistakes are a part of the process.
-Some of the best growth comes through analyzing what does not work in order to figure out what does work.
-I make my classroom a safe place in which students can take risks.
-My greatest joy is when students are sharing strategies, and they are so involved and engaged, I do not have to say a word, because they are teaching each other.
+Some of the best growth comes through analyzing what does not work, which leads to the discovery of what does work.
+My classroom is a safe place in which students can take risks and in which mistakes are embraced.
+My greatest joy is when students are sharing strategies, and they are so involved and engaged, I can back out of the conversation, because they are teaching each other.

 “It’s not worth doing something unless someone, somewhere, would much rather you weren’t doing it.” – Sir Terry Pratchett

-Terra Verde invited me to teach 6th grade Social Studies for the first time this year, and I’m very excited about the opportunity!
-I graduated from the University of Oklahoma here in Norman with a Bachelor of Arts in Classics and Letters in 2015, and while teaching may be new for me, I have lots of experience working with kids of various ages.
-I look forward to being able to translate that experience into the field of education.
+Terra Verde invited me to teach Social Studies in 2016, and it has been an incredible experience!
+I graduated from the University of Oklahoma here in Norman with a Bachelor of Arts in Classics and Letters in 2015, and while teaching may be new for me, I have lots of experience working with kids of various ages, which I feel translates very naturally into the field of education.

-The Liberal Arts, with the diversity and internal fluidity of its component fields, has always held my fascination, and the prospect of imparting a similar love of learning to the students at Terra Verde is an honor.
+The Liberal Arts, with the diversity and internal fluidity of its component fields, has always held my fascination, and the chance to impart a similar love of learning to the students at Terra Verde is an honor.

 I live in Norman with my significant other and fellow life-long learner, Erika, as well as our two sweet cats, Zada and Boudica.
 I love to read (Terry Pratchett is my favorite author, mythology my favorite genre, and Batman my favorite comic book), and spend much of my free time conlanging (that’s making invented languages, for those not in the know).
 I am proficient in written and spoken French, as well as written and spoken Latin.